FineUploader/fine-uploader/readme.md

 ### License ###
 This plugin is open sourced under <a href="http://www.gnu.org/copyleft/gpl.html">GNU GPL</a>.
 If this license doesn't suit you contact andrew (at) valums.com for another options.

+Please [donate][donation_link] if you are willing to support the further development of file upload plugin.

 ### Known Issues ###
 Plugin breaks back button functionality in Opera.